PGComai/Data_Analytics_Final_Project/README.md

  Next steps: 1.
 Create a basic machine learning model (Include a confusion matrix and accuracy score)
  2. Flesh out presentation (Make it easy to look at)
  3. Reorganize github branches to be more sectional instead of personal

+ ## Deliverable 2

+ Project status: As we have worked on our analysis, our dataset has turned into multiple datasets.
+For our machine learning model, we shaved our data town to 38,700 rows & 6 columns.